hmit0506/intelligent-trading-dag/README.md

 ### Data Issues
 - If backtest shows insufficient data, check that `start_date` and `end_date` are valid
+- Backtest mode automatically fetches enough data to cover the entire date range (at least 500 K-lines)
+- Live mode fetches exactly 500 K-lines per interval
-- Historical data warmup automatically fetches additional data, but ensure Binance API is accessible
+- Ensure Binance API is accessible for data fetching
 - For live mode, ensure API keys have read permissions for account balance sync

 ## License